-Biden nominates two more judges for western Washington
+Biden nominates two more judges for Western Washington

-SEATTLE (AP) — President Joe Biden on Wednesday made two more nominations for the federal bench in western Washington state: Seattle lawyers Jamal Whitehead and Kymberly Evanson.
+SEATTLE (AP) — President Joe Biden on Wednesday made two more nominations for the federal bench in Western Washington state: Seattle lawyers Jamal Whitehead and Kymberly Evanson.

 Whitehead is a civil litigator with the firm Schroeter Goldmark & Bender, where he focuses on workplace discrimination and unfair labor practices.